Project Timeline – How To Manage Big Projects

 A project timeline is essential for successful project management.

-A well-prepared and detailed project timeline the key to success.
-It allows you to clearly outline milestones in the project and stick to them.
+A well-prepared project timeline the key to success.
+It allows you to outline milestones in the project clearly and stick to them.

 If the client doesn’t have a strict deadline – create one.

-Having a timeline will help you keep the project running in an organised manner and avoid scenarios where everything is becoming delayed in an endless state of limbo.
+Having a timeline will help you keep the project running in an organised manner and avoid scenarios where everything is becoming delayed in a perpetual state of limbo.

 First – determine the final deadline for the whole project to be completed – a hard “drop dead” deadline.